 - Get two complete copies of the Original Certificate of Title from the issuing state’s Department of Motor Vehicles.

-Note that U.S. Customs requires that the above documentation and your vehicle be presented at least 72 hours in advance of the ship date.
+Note that U.S. Present documents and vehicle to customers at least 72 hours in advance of the ship date.
 This allows agents enough time to review the documentation, ensuring that the Vehicle Identification Numbers (VIN) and engine numbers are a match with the furnished documentation.
 It also allows customs agents ample time to inspect the vehicle and to ensure that no illegal items or substances have been secreted away.

 Provided the inspection is fine and the documents check out, your vehicle will then be cleared for loading by your chosen method.
 Should you have any further questions about the process of clearing a used U.S. vehicle being imported to Lithuania (or elsewhere), please consult the United States Customs and Border Protection website here.